-The very fine micro faceted texture on the sole adds extra grip on slicker surfaces.
-The sole also has integrated shock absorbers that are the rounded edges that can be seen connecting the colored grip sections with the bottom of the shoe.
+The very fine micro-faceted texture on the sole adds extra grip on slicker surfaces.
+The sole also has integrated absorbers that are rounded edges that can be seen connecting the colored grip sections with the bottom of the shoe.

 This is higher than cross-training shoes that come in at 6-8 mm, and weightlifting shoes at 0-2 mm.
 This means that they’re not the best option for weightlifting in most certainly.
 You won’t have enough stability and grip, especially when doing things like squats or deadlifts.

 To learn more about this, see: Cross-Training vs. Running Shoes.